zbryikt/g0vphotos/README.md

  * datastore don't accept empty object, undefined or null value.
  * indexed items all have length limit. try not index those who need to be lengthy
+ * don't know why, but query can't have:
+   - more than one order
+   - order and filter at the same time.